div1121/CSCI-3100-Project-E3/README.md

 Allow multiple users to input message and the message of all users can be displayed to all users (only one chat room)

 ## Login System
-You may login as guest or login with your email after registration.
-An comfirmation email will be sent to your email.
+The game requires users to login before they start playing.
+Users may login as guest, register a new account by email and password, login with their account and logout.
+Confirmation is required to create a new account.

 ## Changelog